tractionguest/rspec_contracts/README.md

 The POST body (if one is present) does not match the schema for a valid request as defined by the given operation.

+This error is never raised if there is no POST body.

 ### `RspecContracts::Error::ResponseValidation`

 The response body does not match the schema for a valid response as defined by the given operation.